canidlogic/yip/pod/createdb.md

     Equivalent to `_sec` except zero-padded to always be two digits.

+Since there is not much to work with, there is no way to alter the template variables used within rendered post template codes using plug-in preprocessors.
+If you need to get really fancy, consider having the post template code render to JSON, then use a template pre-processor to unpack that JSON to additional template variables, and then use those additional template variables in the actual rendering templates in the tmpl table.

 ## att table

 The `att` table stores attached resources.
 This table is similar to